apontador/findrix-sdk-doc-android/README.md

 ##Import the library
 1. Add the file trls.aar to PROJECT_ROOT_FOLDER/libs (create the libs folder if it doesn’t exist)
-2. Open build.gradle file and add the information below:<br>
+2. Open build.gradle file and add the information below:
 ```gradle
 repositories {
 	mavenCentral()